 While chickens can lose random feathers any time of year due to rough play or preening, minor feather loss is not considered moulting.
 Molting is accompanied by obvious signs like:

 - Patches of missing feathers (some may be large)

 - A dishevelled appearance

 - Dull combs and wattles

 - A sudden drop in egg production

 - Increased appetite

-The moult usually starts at the chicken’s head, and travels via the breast and legs to the tail.
-By the time the tail is bare, the head feathers have started to regrow.
+The moulting process usually begins with the feathers at the chicken’s head, moving toward the breast and legs, and finally to the tail.
+By the time the tail is bare, the head feathers will have begun to regrow.

 What to give chickens to help with moulting